Hi, I’m Nick di Benedetto

 About

 I am an art historian interested in late medieval and early modern Italian art and visual culture, with a critical methodology shaped by queer feminist and posthumanist theory.
-My research is rooted in the belief that history is not a linear process; rather, it is a layered terrain where past and present continuously inform each other.
-I approach the early modern period through (post)modern frameworks, embracing anachronism and afterlives as generative tools for inquiry.
+My research approaches history as a layered and non-linear process, attentive to anachronism, reception, and the afterlives (Nachleben) of images and ideas.
+I am particularly interested in how early modern visual culture continues to shape modern and contemporary ways of thinking about the body, landscape, and the natural world.

 I am co-founder of The Queer Ecologies Research Collective, an interdisciplinary initiative that brings together artists, scholars, poets, and other creatives to investigate the common ground between queer theory and ecological thought.
 My contributions focus on the visual history of nature and landscape as a genre, tracing continuities from the early modern period to contemporary visual culture.
 Projects include a peer-reviewed article in Antennae: The Journal of Nature in Visual Culture, a screening at New Ear in New York, and ongoing residencies at Mildred’s Lane (2023–2025).